Hero-OEC/Replit-Worldforge/replit.md

   * Updated timeline system terminology from "Character Development" to "Character Arc"
   * Fixed magic systems page icon to match consistent styling (proper orange background container)
   * Switched back to MemStorage to resolve magic systems API 500 errors
+  * Added cute bouncy hover animations to all icons throughout the app:
+    - Page header icons (timeline, characters, locations, magic systems) with scale, bounce, and rotation effects
+    - Stat card icons with bounce, rotation, and scale animations on hover
+    - Navigation bar icons with bounce and scale effects
+    - Search icon with rotation and scale effects
+    - Magic system card icons with bounce animations
+    - Location card icons with bounce animations
+    - Character role icons with bounce animations
+    - Used group hover states for proper animation scoping and duration-300 for smooth transitions
   * Application running successfully on port 5000 with full functionality
   * All migration checklist items completed successfully
 - June 26, 2025.
 Standardized tag system throughout the project: